Qiskit/qiskit/README.md

 ## Authors (alphabetical)

+QISKit was originally authored by
-Ismail Yunus Akhalwaya, Luciano Bello, Jim Challenger, Andrew Cross, Vincent Dwyer, Mark Everitt, Ismael Faro, Jay Gambetta, Juan Gomez, Ali Javadi-Abhari, Yunho Maeng, Paco Martin, Antonio Mezzacapo, Diego Moreda, Jesus Perez, Russell Rundle, Todd Tilma, John Smolin, Erick Winston, Chris Wood.
+Luciano Bello, Jim Challenger, Andrew Cross, Ismael Faro, Jay Gambetta, Juan Gomez, Ali Javadi-Abhari, Paco Martin, Diego Moreda, Jesus Perez, Erick Winston and Chris Wood.

-In future releases, anyone who contributes with code to this project is welcome to include their name here.
+And continues to grow with the help and work of [many people](CONTRIBUTORS.md) who contribute to the project at different levels.

 ## License